 This election, and the push from Iran and General Soleimani to influence Iraqi politics, comes on the heels of America’s withdrawal from the JCPOA, leaving Baghdad to wonder whether partnering with Tehran is in the country’s best interests.
 In the past, Soleimani has successfully worked with Mr. Sadr and others in Iraq to promote Iran’s interests, but the results of this election may suggest that this strategy is losing its effect.

-On Tuesday, May 22, Hudson Institute will host a panel to assess the political coalitions taking shape in Iraq and weigh the potential consequences of the election for Iraq, Iran, the U.S., and the region.
-The panel will consist of Ambassador James F. Jeffrey, former U.S. ambassador to Iraq and currently the Philip Solondz Distinguished Fellow at The Washington Institute; Ahmad Khalid Majidyar, fellow and director of the Iran Observed Project at the Middle East Institute; Bilal Wahab, the Nathan and Esther K. Wagner fellow at The Washington Institute; and Michael Pregent, a senior fellow at Hudson Institute.
-The panel will be moderated by the Washington Correspondent for The National, Joyce Karam.
+On Tuesday, May 22, Hudson Institute hosted a panel to assess the political coalitions taking shape in Iraq and weigh the potential consequences of the election for Iraq, Iran, the U.S., and the region.
+The panel consisted of Ambassador James F. Jeffrey, former U.S. ambassador to Iraq and currently the Philip Solondz Distinguished Fellow at The Washington Institute; Ahmad Khalid Majidyar, fellow and director of the Iran Observed Project at the Middle East Institute; Bilal Wahab, the Nathan and Esther K. Wagner fellow at The Washington Institute; and Michael Pregent, a senior fellow at Hudson Institute.
+The panel was moderated by the Washington Correspondent for The National, Joyce Karam.